-My Healthy Lifestyle - people with a learning disability to be well and healthy.
-People with a learning disability to have the same access to health care and health promotion services and to receive reasonable adjustments to achieve this.
+My Healthy Lifestyle - we want people with a learning disability to be well and healthy.
+We want people with a learning disability to have the same access to health care and health promotion services and to receive reasonable adjustments to achieve this.